Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Datasets

 For the fine-tuning step in our proposed approach, we need a parallel corpus for each of the intended language pairs to get word alignments from statistical aligner tools.
-Thus, for Ne-En and Si-En, we use the parallel corpora provided by \cite{bib20}, and for Ps-En and Km-En, we use the clean parallel corpora provided by the WMT20 shared task on parallel corpus filtering\footnote{\url{https://www.statmt.org/wmt20/parallel-corpus-filtering.html}} \citep{bib21}.
-Also, for the En-Fa language pair, we use the AFEC corpus \citep{bib22}.
-In addition, we use the parallel IITB Hindi-English corpus\footnote{\url{https://www.cfilt.iitb.ac.in/iitb_parallel/}} \citep{bib23} for fine-tuning our cross-lingual model on Hindi as a related language to our intended languages.
+Thus, for Ne-En and Si-En, we use the parallel corpora provided by \cite{guzman2019flores}, and for Ps-En and Km-En, we use the clean parallel corpora provided by the WMT20 shared task on parallel corpus filtering\footnote{\url{https://www.statmt.org/wmt20/parallel-corpus-filtering.html}} \citep{koehn2020findings}.
+For the En-Fa language pair, we use the AFEC corpus \citep{jabbari2012}.
+In addition, we use the parallel IITB Hindi-English corpus\footnote{\url{https://www.cfilt.iitb.ac.in/iitb_parallel/}} \citep{kunchukuttan2018iit} for fine-tuning our cross-lingual model on Hindi as a related language to our intended languages.
+The statistics of the parallel corpora used can be found in \cref{tab3}.

-Moreover, we use the monolingual English News crawl corpus\footnote{\url{https://data.statmt.org/news-crawl/}} and the Farsi side of the AFEC corpus for building the vocabulary of the target side language, used for replacing the untranslated tokens in our proposed QE method.
-The statistics of the used parallel and monolingual corpora can be found in \cref{tab2}.
+For the strategy to replace the untranslated tokens proposed in \cref{subsec3.2}, we need monolingual corpora of the target language to build the required vocabulary.
+For this purpose, we use the English News crawl corpus\footnote{\url{https://data.statmt.org/news-crawl/}} for language pairs with English as the target side and the Persian side of the AFEC corpus \citep{jabbari2012} for the English$\rightarrow$Persian language pair.
+To build the target vocabulary, we consider the words with more than two occurrences in the monolingual corpora.
+The statistics of the monolingual corpora, in addition to the size of the created vocabulary, can be found in \cref{tab4}.
+As evident in \cref{tab4}, the vocabulary size highly depends on the size of the monolingual corpus used, and for English, it is much larger than Persian, as the monolingual corpus is much larger.